 You usually do not get such a warranty on used cars from dealerships.

-Hertz is a big rental company, so they buy vehicles in volume, at a cut-rate.
-Therefore, when it is time to sell, they have the liberty to offer you lower prices compared to conventional dealers.
+Hertz is a big rental company, they buy vehicles in volume, at cut-rate.
+Therefore, when it is time to sell, they can offer you lower prices compared to conventional dealers.
 The discount may vary from car to car.

 Hertz says their prices are normally lower than the Kelly Blue Book value.
 However, in my limited research, I found that some cars are cheaper at Edmunds, but they do not have the warranty Hertz offers on certified vehicles.